Am I eligible?

 Can I get help figuring out which health plan is right for me and how to enroll?

 Yes!
-Every state is setting up programs to help people figure out which health plan best meets their needs and the needs of their families.
+In every state, there are “navigator” or “in-person assistor” agencies that can help people figure out which health plan best meets their needs and the needs of their families.
 You'll be able to get help from trained staff either on-line, by phone and in-person.
 They can also walk you through the steps to enroll in the health plan you choose.
 To learn more about how to choose a health plan, click here.
 To learn about how to apply, click here.